odedstein/sgi-introduction-course/001_starting_MATLAB/001_starting_MATLAB.md

 learned the most basic elements of the MATLAB programming language.
 You are ready to play around a bit.

-There are many more MATLAB functions that you will in order to actually use MATLAB for linear algebra.
+There are many more MATLAB functions that you will need to actually use MATLAB for linear algebra.
 This tutorial will hint at functions you should use.
 Whenever you see a hint, look up the function name using MATLAB's help function,